andrewthegr8/Term-Project-ME-405/docs/source/helper-classes.rst

 * :class:`~me405.SSModel.SSModel` –
   Continuous-time state-space model and observer with RK4 integration for estimating pose, heading, and wheel states.
+See the :doc:`ssmodel` page for details regarding the model structure and preformance.

 * :class:`~me405.PIController.PIController` –
   Closed-loop PI controller for regulating wheel velocity using encoder